alidasdan/best-rational-approximation/README.md

 difference (the absolute error) between n/d and t is the smallest among all the fractions each of whose denominator is at most l.

-Since this is a well-known problem in mathematics, I will give more details.
+Since this is a well-known problem in mathematics, I will not give more details.
 The best sources are already available on the Web.

 ## ALGORITHMS FOR BEST RATIONAL APPROXIMATION